Are films to blame for violent acts?

 Television, Books, Comics, Plays and Guns - 0%

 Do you agree with those results?
 The majority are clearly saying its people that kill and are responsible for these killings and coming in second place is the media themselves, clearly I'm not alone with my thoughts.
 There are a few that believe it could be films and videogames, but just as many believe its religion.
 Interesting results.

-Well you can have your say while the poll is still running by selecting the options you feel are responsible or typing in your own, and you can get discussing it in the comments below, on the Facebook Page or the Google Plus Page where you will find this article highlighted as well as the poll.
+Well you can have your say while the poll is still running by selecting the options you feel are responsible or typing in your own, and you can get discussing it in the comments below, on the or the where you will find this article highlighted as well as the poll.